 According to a DoSomething.org survey of college admissions officers, more than 70 percent of them said that long-term involvement in one or two causes was of great importance to them.

 They want to see well-rounded individuals who exhibit the ability to focus on school while being involved in an activity or outreach for which they have a passion.

-Considering volunteering at crisis nurseries; animal rescues; hospitals; soup kitchens; food banks; tutoring for low-income families or any other service that benefits the underprivileged, marginalized or elderly.
+Consider volunteering at crisis nurseries; animal rescues; hospitals; soup kitchens; food banks; tutoring for low-income families or any other service that benefits the underprivileged, marginalized or elderly.

 Learn more here:

 - Huffington Post– article on the value of community service

 - US News & World – the importance of community service for college applications